Key takeaways

 • Reframing a common belief (what most teams think vs what actually works)

-• Explaining a better model (old approach → limits → better way of thinking)
+• Explaining a better model (old approach → its limits → better way of thinking)

-• Breaking down a single framework into its component parts
+• Breaking a single framework into its component parts

-• Showing cause and effect (if you do X, this is what happens over time)
+• Showing cause and effect (do X, and here’s what happens over time)

-• Surfacing blind spots (the thing teams don’t realise they’re optimising for)
+• Surfacing a blind spot (the thing teams don’t realise they’re optimising for)

 LinkedIn Carousel Ads